machineLOGIC Case Study

 Dropsuite Selected for Data Protection

 machineLOGIC Selects Dropsuite to Help Protect Their Customer's Data

 Every business today depends on data to succeed.
 And no business can afford to wait for a data-related disaster to strike and hope that they can properly respond and recover.
 Yet, without the right planning and technologies in place before such adversity strikes, the chances are high that a business won’t be able to recover in time and not without paying a tremendous cost.
 This is why, along with the rising risks against data, disaster and recover services are in high demand.

 Still, it wasn’t long ago, that these services — data backup, data recovery, eDiscovery, and others — were only given serious attention after data disruptions or legal issues.
-This meant that too often, businesses would invest in the right data resiliency tools only after trouble struck.
+This meant that too often, businesses would invest in the right data resiliency and business compliance tools only after trouble struck.
 Those days are, fortunately, gone.

 machineLOGIC Sought a Superior Data Protection Partner